08 May 2014

 Blue Green Algae

-Blue-green algae has gained attention in recent years as the new superfood of the health food market.
+Blue-green algae have gained attention in recent years as the new superfood of the health food market.
 Often called “wild blue-green” because it grows wild in the pure, fresh waters of Klamath Lake in Oregon, it is a powerhouse of nutrients.
-These cyanobacteria microalgae is the most primitive of food sources, going back over 3 billion years, yet is one of the most nutrient-dense foods on the planet.
+These cyanobacteria microalgae are the most primitive of food sources, going back over 3 billion years, yet is one of the most nutrient-dense foods on the planet.
 It is a supreme whole food, a foundational food.

 Blue-green algae is a very efficient photosynthesizer.
 Using only sunlight, carbon dioxide, nitrogen from the air, and hydrogen from water, they synthesize proteins, enzymes, carbohydrates, and lipids.
 The colloidal mineral sediment of Klamath Lake, measured at depths of 35 feet, makes blue-green extremely rich in minerals, notably high in boron, and essential trace elements.
 These minerals are in a chelated form meaning they are organically bound and therefore bioavailable.
 Ounce for ounce, blue-green is one of the richest sources of protein (at 60%) and chlorophyll.
 It is considered a “complete protein” and contains all eight essential amino acids in a profile that is nearly identical to that required by the human body.
 Protein is necessary for keeping the immune system healthy.
 Blue-green is an immune system enhancer.
 It contains most of the non-essential amino acids and is also rich in B vitamins, particularly B-12, and in vitamins C, E, K, beta carotene, inositol, choline, and biotin.